MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/deep-link-workflow.md

 > [!NOTE]
 >
-> * Currently, generate a deep link to share content to stage in meetings is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
+> * Currently, generating a deep link to share content to stage in meetings is available only in [public developer preview](~/resources/dev-preview/developer-preview-intro.md).
 > * Deep link to share content to stage in meeting is supported in Teams desktop client only.

-For deep links to share content to stage, see [deep link to share content to stage in meetings](~/concepts/build-and-test/share-in-meeting.md#generate-a-deep-link-to-share-content-to-stage-in-meetings)
+For deep links to share content to stage, see [deep link to share content to stage in meetings](~/concepts/build-and-test/share-in-meeting.md#generate-a-deep-link-to-share-content-to-stage-in-meetings).

 ## Deep link to join a meeting

-Application can read "Join a meeting" URLs through Graph APIs.
+Application can read Join a meeting URLs through Graph APIs.
 This deep link brings up the UI for the user to join that meeting.